tinevancorenland/IDE/README.md

 **As a web developer an IDE (Integrated development environment) is an absolute must!
 Since there is a whole lot of software available on the market, it is very important that you find one that fits your style of coding...**

 ## Goals

-Getting an insight into the available IDE's
+ - [x] Search for different IDE's online

-Make an informed decision for the right IDE
+ - [x] Compare and make an informed decision for the right IDE

-Have an IDE for the rest of the training
+ - [ ] Have an IDE for the rest of the training

-Search for different IDE's online
-Think about the pros and cons of your chosen IDE and prepare a readme.md Push that readme.md to a new repository, call it IDE-research Make sure the repository is public (*)
 Make sure the readme has at least:
 A download link of the IDE
-Three positives
-Three negatives
-No.1 Reason why you chose this IDE

 ## Why

 As an anonymous woman once said :point_up:

 > Make time now to do it right

 > Or make time later to do it over

 ## Info